Have you ever wondered if supplements work?

-- Any and all of Dr. Tennant’s® products contain only the best ingredients, so you know exactly what you’re putting into your body and can trust the quality of our supplements.
+- Any and all of Dr. Tennant’s® products contain only the best ingredients, so you know exactly what you’re putting into your body and can trust the quality.

 If you choose to pick something off the shelf and your body can’t process it, you might as well save the twelve bucks and go to Starbucks, at least you’ll have more fun!